SPECTRA: Spectral Domain-Aware Graph Generation for Imbalanced Molecular Property Regression: Method

+Network alignment (or graph matching) is a widely studied problem across scientific domains.
+In its basic form, it aims to identify a node correspondence between two graphs that best preserves their structural relationships~\cite{lazaro2025probabilistic}.
+In molecular applications, this alignment enables the comparison of structural similarity across different compounds~\cite{emmert2016fifty}.

-To establish node correspondence between two molecules $A$ and $B$, we solve a Gromov–Wasserstein (GW) or Fused Gromov–Wasserstein (FGW) optimal transport problem on their zero-padded adjacency matrices $\tilde{\mathbf{A}},\tilde{\mathbf{B}}\in\mathbb{R}^{n\times n}$ (padding each graph to the larger node count).
-We define probability distributions $p,q\in\Delta^n$ over the nodes of $A$ and $B$, respectively.
+To establish node correspondence between two molecules $A$ and $B$, we solve a Gromov–Wasserstein (GW) or Fused GW (FGW) optimal transport problem on their zero-padded adjacency matrices $\tilde{\mathbf{A}},\tilde{\mathbf{B}}\in\mathbb{R}^{n\times n}$ (padding each graph to the larger node count).
+We define probability distributions $p,q\in\Delta^n$ (set of valid probability distributions) over the nodes of $A$ and $B$, respectively.
 Each entry $p_i$ (or $q_j$) represents the relative “mass’’ assigned to node $i$ in $A$ (or node $j$ in $B$); in this work we use uniform weights so that $p_i = 1/|V_A|$ and $q_j = 1/|V_B|$.
 The transport plan $\mathbf{T}\in\mathbb{R}^{n\times n}$ then specifies how this probability mass is moved from each node of $A$ to each node of $B$, effectively giving a soft alignment between their nodes.
 When node attributes are available, we use FGW with a cost matrix $\mathbf{M}$ that measures feature dissimilarity; otherwise we use pure GW:

 where $\Pi(p,q)$ is the set of couplings with marginals $p$ and $q$, $\mathcal{L}_{\mathrm{GW}}$ is the squared-loss GW discrepancy, and $\alpha\in[0,1]$ balances structural versus feature similarity.
 The resulting optimal coupling $\mathbf{T}^\star$ provides a soft node-to-node correspondence; we convert it into a hard one-to-one mapping using the Hungarian assignment on $-\mathbf{T}^\star$ and reorder $\tilde{\mathbf{B}}$ and its features accordingly.